polkadot-fellows/RFCs/text/0091-dht-record-creation-time.md

 +
 ```

 Each time a node wants to resolve an authorithy ID it will issue a query with a certain redundancy factor, and from all the results it receives it will decide to pick only the newest record.
-Additionally, the nodes that answer with old records will be updated with the newer record.
+Additionally,
+in order to speed up the time until all nodes have the newest record, nodes can optionaly implement a logic where they send the new record to nodes that answered with the older record.

 ## Drawbacks